SonarSource/sonarqube-roslyn-sdk/README.md

 There are two groups of target users:

 1. Roslyn analyzer authors
    - Analyzer authors will be able to use the tools during development to provide additional metadata about their rules (e.g. SonarQube severity, tags, a richer description, ...) and generate the SonarQube plugin.
+See below for additional notes if you are developing your analyzer and running the SDK against the generated NuGet repeatedly on the same development machine.

 2. Roslyn analyzer users
    - If the analyzer author has not provided a SonarQube plugin for their analyzer then users will be able to generate a plugin from an analyzer NuGet package, although they won't be able to provide such rich metadata.